yufengwudcs/ScisTree2/README.md

     make
     # You can then test it directly, e.g., ./scistree triv4-paper-1.txt
     ```
     This step is not required for the Python package installation if using `pip install .` as described above.
+See more details at [C++ README](src/README.md)

 ## Tutorial